Fine-grained allocator implemented by

 Main allocator data structure is

 sizes table.
-Table entries points to list of zone allocators consisting fragments
+Table entries point to list of zone allocators consisting of fragments

 with sizes proportional to the entry number.
 Fragments have sizes equal to